Alabama vs. Purdue College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Purdue Performance Insights

-- The Boilermakers outscore opponents by 17.7 points per game (posting 84.9 points per game, 25th in college basketball, and giving up 67.2 per contest, 94th in college basketball) and have a +159 scoring differential.
+- The Boilermakers have a +159 scoring differential, topping opponents by 17.7 points per game.
+They're putting up 84.9 points per game, 25th in college basketball, and are allowing 67.2 per outing to rank 94th in college basketball.

-- The 39.7 rebounds per game Purdue accumulates rank 16th in the nation, 12.1 more than the 27.6 its opponents collect.
+- The 39.7 rebounds per game Purdue accumulates rank 16th in the country, 12.1 more than the 27.6 its opponents collect.

-- Purdue connects on 8.3 three-pointers per game (106th in college basketball) while shooting 39.7% from beyond the arc (15th in college basketball).
+- Purdue connects on 8.3 three-pointers per game (106th in college basketball) while shooting 39.7% from deep (15th in college basketball).
 It is making 1.3 more threes than its opponents, who drain 7 per game at 26.9%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.